wigy/chronicles_of_angular/README.md

 * Implement type system.
 * Document coding conventions (Uppercase models, module directory structure).
 * Model template generator for Grunt (it needs ability for CoG to recognize local tasks).
+* Data handling system to generate pre-loaded file to contain all data.
+* Template handling system to compile all templates into pre-loaded cache content.